Events & Training

 - access to their information (in individually identifiable, re-identifiable or non-identifiable form) as part of an existing published or unpublished source or database” NHMRC National Statement on Ethical Conduct in Human Research 2007, p.8

 The NHMRC document also elaborates on the values and principles of ethical conduct in research, explores the themes of risk, benefit, and consent, and raises ethical considerations specific to particular research fields or methodology.
-FSA members who have not previously submitted HREC applications and are considering human research are encouraged to familiarise themselves with this document available at www.nhmrc.gov.au
+FSANZ members who have not previously submitted HREC applications and are considering human research are encouraged to familiarise themselves with this document available at www.nhmrc.gov.au

-Research studies presented at the FSA Annual Scientific Meeting cover the whole range of human research including qualitative research, use of data collected from patients’ medical or laboratory records, clinical trials, surveys, and research relating to genetics and stem cells.
-All this research is extremely valuable and the FSA Board is concerned that members are not discouraged from conducting research because of the need for HREC approval.
+Research studies presented at the FSANZ Annual Scientific Meeting cover the whole range of human research including qualitative research, use of data collected from patients’ medical or laboratory records, clinical trials, surveys, and research relating to genetics and stem cells.
+All this research is extremely valuable and the FSANZ Board is concerned that members are not discouraged from conducting research because of the need for HREC approval.
 Whilst it may seem daunting, the process of obtaining HREC approval can be very helpful in developing the research proposal and being clear about the best methodology to answer the research question.
 The process also encourages researchers to think through and address the ethical issues relating to consent and the risks posed by the study to participants.
 This in turn helps researchers develop a comprehensive fram

 Obtaining HREC approval can be time consuming with the committee sometimes suggesting changes and requesting information to be resubmitted.
 Most committees only meet monthly or bi-monthly so the process can take 2 -3 months to complete.
 It’s therefore important to include the time needed to obtain HREC approval when planning to conduct and present research.
 Smaller clinics that do not have access to their own HREC may need to contact the HREC of a nearby hospital and ask if they are willing to consider their application.
 To cover their cost the HREC may charge a small fee to review applications from researchers not affiliated with the hospital.